CubBossa/CommonSettings/README.md

 ### Using Other Plugins Settings

+First of all, make sure that CommonSettings is installed and listed as dependency in your plugins.yml.

 To use a setting that was registered by another plugin, you have to search it by its NamespacedKey.
+You can also search settings by type, plugin and tags.

 ```Java
 class Tutorial {